 Group management service use case documents:

-All incidents relating to this service will be handled according to the ISS Incident Management and Major Incident Management processes.
+All incidents relating to this service will be handled according to the Incident Management and Major Incident Management processes.

 To start using the groups service: